paulcpk/frontend-framework-comparison/README.md

 ### Sapper

 Sapper was a breeze, it was even easier than with Nuxt.js.
 Everything was super organized, logical and where I expected it.
 Besides that, Svelte is by far the most performant technology of them all.
 Impressive to see this kind of quality on such an early release (0.0.1 for Sapper).
+However, there are a lot of open issues on Github and lacking support for commonplace technologies like AMP.

 BONUS: Sapper also comes with an excellently configured service worker out of the box.